sylaspg/grasp-continuum/README.md

    in the simplest case), or just take nuclear data (`isodata`) and radial wave functions (`rwfn.out` / `.w`) files from any previous calculations.

-   This fork may be also used for that calculations, since it works _exactly_ as the original GRASP for bound states.
+   This fork may be also used for that calculation, since it works _exactly_ as the original GRASP for bound states.

     > **Please note:**